1500 meter swim | 24.8 mile bike | 6.2 mile run

 Duathlon starts here!
 Duathletes will be started in a time trial fashion on the bike when the first sprint triathlete exits the water, no later than 8:15am.

-Aid station at mile 16.6
+Water and Heed at the aid station at mile 16.6

 Turn by turn directions are available on the bike map.